The Role of Technology in Chronic Care Management

 Why is chronic care management important?

-Chronic care poorly impacts the lives of the patients.
+Chronic care poorly impacts the lives of patients.

-Chronic care management helps the patients to maintain their chronic conditions without any hassle.
+Chronic care management helps patients maintain their chronic conditions without any hassle.

-Moreover, it supports them to live a better life while battling chronic conditions without any complexness.
+Moreover, it supports them to live a better life while battling chronic conditions without any complexity.

-In fact, many studies show that chronic care management helps patients in several forms such as,
+In fact, many studies show that chronic care management helps patients in several ways, such as:

-• Helps to become a more socialized same as before chronic conditions
+• It helps to become more socialized, just as before with chronic conditions.

 • Improves patient engagement in their care solutions